 Some people find that what they eat has little effect on their symptoms.
 Others find that certain foods trigger symptoms, and cutting down on those foods helps.
+In some cultures, making and eating spicy food is common.
+Some people with Crohn's or Colitis may find that eating spicy food makes their symptoms worse.

 You could use a food diary (page 57) or app to find out if any foods seem to affect your symptoms.
 If you find any possible triggers, it's a good idea to discuss them with your IBD team or dietitian before making any big changes to your diet.